The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Where the statutory demerger route is not suitable, it may be necessary to consider one of the non-statutory demerger routes (ie the capital reduction or liquidation demerger options).
 See the Capital reduction demerger ― tax analysis and Demerger via a liquidation ― overview guidance notes for further details.

-A direct statutory demerger (also known as a direct dividend demerger) involves the target
+A direct statutory demerger (also known as a direct dividend demerger)

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.